-- St Augustine of Canterbury Catholic Primary School acknowledges and understand the common reason for children becoming looked after is as a result of abuse and/or neglect and a previously looked after child potentially remains vulnerable. - The school has a 'designated teacher' (Angela Liggins, SENCO, Deputy DSL, Designated Teacher, Early Help and Mental Health Lead) who works with local authorities to promote the educational achievement of registered pupils who are looked after or who have been previously looked after. - The designated teacher will work with the DSL to ensure appropriate staff have the information they need in relation to a child's looked after legal status, contact arrangements with birth parents or those with parental responsibility, care arrangements and the levels of authority delegated to the carer by the authority looking after them. - St Augustine of Canterbury Catholic Primary School understands their responsibility to inform the Local Authority via First Response of Private fostering arrangements when they believe that a child is being cared for as part of a private fostering arrangement.
-(When a child under 16, or 18 if they are disabled is cared for and lives with an adult who is not a relative for 28 days or more.
+- St Michael's School acknowledges and understand the common reason for children becoming looked after is as a result of abuse and/or neglect and a previously looked after child potentially remains vulnerable. - The school has a 'designated teacher' Miss Vicky Daniels who works with local authorities to promote the educational achievement of registered pupils who are looked after or who have been previously looked after. - The designated teacher will work with the DSL to ensure appropriate staff have the information they need in relation to a child's looked after legal status, contact arrangements with birth parents or those with parental responsibility, care arrangements and the levels of authority delegated to the carer by the authority looking after them. - St Michael's School understands their responsibility to inform the Local Authority via First Response of Private fostering arrangements when they believe that a child is being cared for as part of a private fostering arrangement.
+(When a child under 16, or a8 if they are disabled is cared for and lives with an adult who is not a relative for 28days or more.

-8. Child Protection Procedures
+9. Child Protection Procedures